Beeswax for Hair Care

 Natural Qualities

-Wax also contains Vitamin A – which is a natural moisturizer for hair and skin care.
-This is also why it is used in healing salves – such as homemade Calendula Salve.
+This combination of natural properties provides hold, protection, and moisture retention.
+Wax also contains Vitamin A -a natural moisturizer for hair and skin care.
+This is also why it is used in healing salves – try it – make some Calendula Salve.

 Benefits of Beeswax for Hair

-Locking in moisture beeswax is good for skin and hair.
-It also forms a protective shield that helps protect you from environmental chemicals and dirt.
-Because it is insoluble in water, it helps protect hair strands from harsh acids.
+The ability to lock in existing moisture is why beeswax is good for skin and hair both.
+It also forms a protective shield that helps protect hair from environmental chemicals and dirt.

 One of the biggest reasons to add some beeswax to your hair is its ability to smooth flyaways.
-It is a natural humectant and helps lock in the moisture that prevents unruly locks.
+This is often caused by dryness.
+A little wax – a natural humectant – helps lock in moisture that prevents unruly locks.

 At any rate, it is a non-toxic and chemical free alternative to synthetic products that you may be using now.